Welcome to the Spring 2015 issue of Hanai'Ai, the sustainable agriculture newsletter of the College of Tropical Agriculture and Human Resources.

 Years farming in Hawai'i: 25 years

-Fertility management: Evolving from traditional to mulches and foliars to Effective Microorganisms.
-Occasional soil and tissue analysis
+It is evolving, from traditional, to mulches and foliars to EM®, occasional soil and tissue analysis.